uniVocity/envlp-cardano-wallet/README.md

 ## Warning

-This library is still under development.
-Lots of functionalities are still only accessible using classes that map to the raw API of the cardano-wallet.
-All of these are meant to be used internally by a nicer-to use programming API which is being built here.

 The `cardano-wallet` backend built by IOG was not designed to be exposed as a public web service.
 The use case for it is close to 1 server <-> 1 client (or a few clients).
 If should be fine for utility APIs such as listing